Skip to content

 12. Use ‘do not disturb’ features

-Distractions—from phones to social media—are everywhere.
+Distractions — from phones to social media — are everywhere.
 And they can hamper your time tracking habits.

 To reduce distractions and maximize your productivity, use tools with distraction-blocking features.

-For example, Toggl Track auto starts and stops focus sessions when the Pomodoro timer is on.
+For example, Toggl auto starts and stops focus sessions when the Pomodoro timer is on.
 This helps you to work in focused 25-minute sessions without being distracted by other apps or websites.
 When it’s time to take a break, the Pomodoro timer will notify you.

 Pomodoro timer settings in Toggl Track